kanakapalli/XR-open-source-projects/markdown_table_output.md

 | VR Air Awareness Training Simulator                          | A VR app that allows the user to experience a simulated flip.
 The user will be become accustomed to the timing and sensation of turning in the air, training their air awareness.                        | https://devpost.com/software/vr-air-awareness-training-simulator                    | https://github.com/QuinnAho/Hackython                                                                                                                                                                                                                                              |
 | Cavity Crusher                                               | Educational platform for training dentists & hygienists.                                                                                                                                                 | https://devpost.com/software/cavity-crusher                                         | https://github.com/Granto1/XRMidwest                                                                                                                                                                                                                                               |
 | AR Capture the Flag                                          | Bring an immersive, interactive, and socially engaging experience through a classic outdoor game – Capture the Flag – into augmented reality (AR).                                                       | https://devpost.com/software/ar-capture-the-flag                                    | https://github.com/totech711/flagAR                                                                                                                                                                                                                                                |
----

-## Contributing

-We welcome contributions from the community! 🎉 If you have an XR project that you'd like to showcase, please follow these steps:

-1. **Fork the repository.**
-2. Add your project details to the `README.md` file in the format of the table above.
-3. Submit a pull request with a short description of your project.

-Alternatively, feel free to add your projects to the table by leaving a comment on this repository.
-We'll review and include them in the showcase if they align with the repository’s goals.

----

-## License

-This repository is licensed under the MIT License.
-Feel free to use the resources and contribute to the XR developer community.

----

-> "The future is immersive.
-Let's build it together." 🌍